shipwright-io/build/docs/build.md

   - [`metadata`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Metadata that identify the CRD instance, for example the name of the `Build`.
   - `spec.source.URL` - Refers to the Git repository containing the source code.
   - `spec.strategy` - Refers to the `BuildStrategy` to be used, see the [examples](../samples/buildstrategy)
-  - `spec.builder.image` - Refers to the image containing the build tools to build the source code. (_Use this path for Dockerless strategies_)
+  - `spec.builder.image` - Refers to the image containing the build tools to build the source code. (_Use this path for Dockerless strategies, this is just required for `source-to-image` buildStrategy_)
   - `spec.output`- Refers to the location where the generated image would be pushed.
   - `spec.output.credentials.name`- Reference an existing secret to get access to the container registry.